Union Square, Manhattan: Social and political activism

-On August 21, 1893, Emma Goldman took the stage at Union Square to make her "Free Bread" speech to a crowd of overworked garment workers.
-She also addressed a crowd on May 20, 1916, on the need for free access to birth control which was banned by the Comstock laws.
+In 1893, Emma Goldman took the stage at Union Square to make her "Free Bread" speech to a crowd of overworked garment workers.
+She also addressed a crowd in 1916 on the need for free access to birth control, which was banned by the Comstock laws.
 Her visits to Union Square pulled hundreds of followers; some of these rallies resulted in her arrest.

-Union Square has been used as a platform to raise awareness about the Black Lives Matter movement.
+Union Square has been used as a platform to raise awareness about the Black Lives Matter movement, such as during the George Floyd protests in New York City in 2020.

 The Square's shopping district saw strikes in the S. Klein and Ohrbach department stores in 1934.
-White collar workers were among the worst paid in Great Depression era New York City, with union memberships being highly discouraged by store managers and often seen as fireable offenses.
+White collar workers were among the worst paid in Great Depression-era New York City, with union memberships being highly discouraged by store managers and often seen as fireable offenses.
 These strikes often involved acts of disobedience by the workers as many of them did not want to lose their jobs.
-This period saw Union Square as a gathering point for many of the cities socialist and communist groups.
+This period saw Union Square as a gathering point for many of the city's socialist and communist groups.
 The centennial of Union Square was seen as a thinly veiled effort to displace those elements with its draping of the square with flags and police demonstrations of anti protester drills.